learning-zone/angular-basics/README.md

 #### Q. ***How will you optimize image and svg in your angular app?***

 **1. Immutable Input Objects**
-Angular’s `OnPush` change detection strategy enables us to reduce the number of checks Angular has to make when a change in our application happens.
+Angular `OnPush` change detection strategy enables us to reduce the number of checks Angular has to make when a change in our application happens.
 ```typescript
 import { Component, Input, ChangeDetectionStrategy } from '@angular/core';